inl0veWithy0u/inl0veWithy0u/README.md

 <p align="center">
 Hello!
-I'm very happy that you're reading this post!!<br>
+I'm very happy to know that you're reading this post!!<br>
   I'd like to share a little information about myself.<br>
   It will be short, so it won't take much of your time!! ( ˶ˆᗜˆ˵ )*.★
   </p>